MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/availability-and-disaster-recovery-under-the-hood.md

 - The primary cluster in Region A handles all reads and writes.
 - The replica cluster in Region B supports read-only access, enabling high-performance read operations closer to applications or users in that region.

-Applications can perform reads and writes to the primary cluster in region A and intense read operations such as dashboards with tens of thousands of users can be pointed to the replica cluster in region B.
+Applications can perform OLTP queries on the primary cluster in region A and intense read operations such as OLAP/reporting queries can be pointed to the replica cluster in region B.

-Applications can leverage a *dynamic global read-write connection string*, which always points to the cluster open for writes.
+Applications can use a *dynamic global read-write connection string*, which always points to the cluster open for writes.
 During a regional outage, the replica cluster in Region B can be promoted to accept writes.
 The global connection string automatically updates to point to the promoted cluster, ensuring uninterrupted write operations.

 :::image type="content" source="media/availability-and-dr-under-the-hood/mongodb-vcore-cluster-with-replica.gif" alt-text="Diagram of a cross-region replica promotion for disaster recovery purpose in Azure Cosmos DB for MongoDB vCore.":::
 *Figure 3.
 Regional disaster recovery (DR) with an Azure Cosmos DB for MongoDB vCore cluster with cross-region replication enabled.
 Cluster in region B is promoted to become the new read-write cluster.
 Cluster in region A becomes a replica cluster.*